Anil Gupta (philosopher)

 Anil K. Gupta (/ˈgʊptə/; born 1949) is an Indian-American philosopher who works primarily in logic, epistemology, philosophy of language, and metaphysics.
 Gupta is the Alan Ross Anderson Distinguished Professor of Philosophy at the University of Pittsburgh.
 He is also a Fellow of the American Academy of Arts and Sciences.
-His most recent book, Conscious Experience: A Logical Inquiry, was published by Harvard University Press in 2019.
+His most recent book, The Concept of Truth: The Israel Lectures, was published by Oxford University Press in January 2026.

 Biography

 Gupta earned his B.Sc. with first-class honors from the University of London in 1969.
 He then attended the University of Pittsburgh where he received his M.A.
 (1973) and Ph.D.
 (1977).

 Gupta has taught at several universities: McGill University (1975-1982), University of Illinois at Chicago (1982-1989), Indiana University (1989-2000).
 In 2001 Gupta joined the Department of Philosophy at the University of Pittsburgh where he served as Distinguished Professor of Philosophy and, since 2013, as Alan Ross Anderson Chair.
+He is married to Mukta and he has two children, Daniel and Donna.